Chenwei-Niu/COMP6442-Fake-Carsales/items/report.md

 functionality.

-  for CarViewAdapter.java, I modified it to better complete the car, which I first created a java class but later was modifed by my teammates to combine my methods in CarViewAdapter.java.following function based on Observe Pattern.
+  for CarViewAdapter.java, I modified it to better complete the car, which I first created a java class but later was modifiedby my teammates to combine my methods in CarViewAdapter.java.following function based on Observe Pattern.
   [CarViewAdapter.class](../Buy/app/src/main/java/com/example/buy/view/CarViewAdapter.java)